Many people will be wanting to know some of the ways in which it is possible to become an architect here in the UK.

 This is usually split as a 12-month placement after completion of the Part 1 degree, then another 12 months after the Part 2 postgraduate degree.

 Halliday Clark Architects have accommodated numerous work placement candidates over the years, many of whom have continued their career development with us following their successful completion of the RIBA Part 3 examination.
 Halliday Clark have always been able to offer placements which fulfil a broad range of RIBA criteria within an interesting and comprehensive range of sectors and building types.

-Interested students should contact our office for further details.
+Interested students with an interest in how to be an architect should contact our office for further details.